data-intelligence-for-health-lab/ai4ph-data-challenge-2024/README.md

 For example:
 - Develop a deep learning model that analyzes street-level images of urban environments to assess material and social deprivation status.
 This model will leverage computer vision techniques to identify indicators of deprivation and predict the deprivation indices.
-- Develop a deep learning model to detect objects from images and correlate them with deprivation using statistical modelling.
+- Employ a deep learning model to detect objects from images and correlate them with deprivation using statistical modelling.
-- Feature importance analysis
+- Analyze feature importance.

 Each group will be assigned:
 - A Google account with Colab Pro;